-AEN 280 FARM ELECTRIFICATION: 3 hours.
-Two discussions and one laboratory period.
+AEN 280 FARM ELECTRIFICATION: 5 hours.
+Three discussions and two two-hour laboratory periods.
 Applications of electricity to agriculture, wiring farm buildings, electrical equipment and its use, use of control equipment, and electric motors and their use.
-As required.
+Spring of even years.